Travel Practicalities - Uzbekistan

 Entry

 When you enter Uzbekistan expect fairly lengthy immigration and passport procedures, but these are fairly painless.
 As long as your papers are in order, entering Uzbekistan should be no sweat.
 You will be asked to fill out two identical customs declarations forms, one to turn in and one to keep (which will be handed in upon departure).
 The customs form is necessary for changing travellers cheques and will smooth your departure, so don’t lose it.
 Be sure to declare every cent of every type of money you bring in; travellers have reported being hassled for the most minor discrepancies, especially at land border crossings.
+Language

 The majority of citizens are ethnic Uzbeks and most speak Uzbek as their first language.
 Russian is widely spoken especially in the cities.
 There are also significant numbers of ethnic Tajiks and Kazakhs in Uzbekistan, primarily speaking their native tongue as a first language.
 In Samarkand and Bukhara, for instance, one is just as likely to hear Tajik being spoken as Uzbek.
 In Tashkent the majority of the population speak Russian and one is just as likely to hear it being spoken on the street as Uzbek.
 In the semi-autonomous region of Karalkalpakstan in western Uzbekistan, the ethnic Karalkalpaks speak their own language, which is related to Kazakh.
 Many Karalkalpaks also speak Russian.
 In the cities, more and more people speak English, especially in hospitality industry.
+Money

 Uzbek sum (UZS).
 A select few ATMs can be found in Tashkent and credit cards can be used in most top-end hotels.
 Cash is still the best bet: American dollars are favoured – take plenty!
 Euros and pounds warrant poorer rates and are more difficult to exchange outside of Tashkent.
+Health & safety

 Travelling in Uzbekistan is relatively safe; one problem long encountered by travellers (though now subsiding) is the handing out of ‘fines’ by police.
 Avoid border areas which are heavily patrolled and usually off-limits.